 Enter Hermione, back from Clytemnestra's tomb.
 Like a spider spinning a web, Electra gleefully lures the innocent girl inside to Orestes' and Pylades' waiting blades and follows her inside the palace.
 The stage is briefly void of actors, as the chorus, bidden by Electra to sing loudly, dances frantically and tries to drown out Hermione's panicked screams.

 As if that were not insane enough, the improbable now begins to waltz with the impossible.
-The requisite messenger-speech which traditionally follows important offstage action in Greek tragedy—that is only way the Greek audience can learn what has happened since it's beyond the capability of Greek theatre to present something like a realistic chariot wreck on stage—is assigned to a person who can barely speak Greek.
-One might imagine that the one mandatory requirement of being a messenger in Greek tragedy is to know how to speak the language of Greek tragedy, but apparently not in Euripides' universe.
+The requisite messenger-speech which traditionally follows important offstage action in Greek tragedy—that is only way the Greek audience can learn what has happened since it's beyond the capability of Greek theatre to present something like a realistic chariot wreck on stage—that speech is assigned to a person who can barely speak Greek.
+We might imagine that the one mandatory requirement of being a messenger in Greek tragedy is to know how to speak Greek, but apparently not in Euripides' universe.

-A Trojan slave, one of Helen's fawning Phrygian eunuchs, crawls out of the palace through a hole in the roof and runs out to report how Orestes' and Pylades' plot to murder Helen has unfolded. (note) In his limited Greek, the description of the murder leaks out intermittently through a cascade of broken phrases, protracted laments and extravagant barbarian arm-waving (note): "O Troy, Troy!
+A Trojan slave, one of Helen's fawning Phrygian eunuchs, crawls out of the palace through a hole in the roof and runs outside to report how Orestes' and Pylades' plot to murder Helen has unfolded. (note) In his limited Greek, the description of the attack on Helen leaks out intermittently through a cascade of broken phrases, protracted laments and extravagant barbarian arm-waving (note): "O Troy, Troy!
 Oh woe, woe!
 Phrygy city and so nice Ida Mountain, holy place, you dead, I moan, in foreign mourning, bird-born face of swan-winged prettitude, Leda pup, sadhelen, sadhelen!" (trans.
 Wm.
 Arrowsmith)

 The quivering minion drops to his knees, begging for his life, and in Orestes' bullying of this defenseless domestic, he shows the sort of man he really is, a frightened child at heart whose abuses have taught him little more than how to abuse: